Zhykos/advanced-playlist/README.md

 ![Product screenshot](doc/images/client-guide-00.jpg)

-YouTube Custom Feed (*YCF*) is a project I wanted to create after subbing to channels which have different shows, and some don't interested me.
+Video Custom Feed (*VCF* for short) is a project I wanted to create after subbing to channels which have different shows, and some don't interested me.

-With *YCF* you list your favorite channels and filter video names you don't want to see in your feed.
+With *VCF* you list your favorite channels and filter video names you don't want to see in your feed.

 **WARNING**: Version 1.0 is a *MVP* (Minimum Viable Product), which means it works well but does not have a great user interface nor is for common users.